 A couple of quick tips before we get into the specific equipment.

 - Please purchase from a reputable company rather than a random website that appears to have a deal.
 If it seems too good to be true it probably is.
-I always purchase from either B & H Photo or Amazon.
-Links and prices below are from B&H as of April 2011.
+I always purchase either from my local shop Horn Photo (Central Ca) B & H Photo or Amazon.
+The links below should take you to my little Amazon shop so you can see lots of great options!

 - I don't personally recommend buying the kit that comes with the camera and all of the lenses.
 Those kit lenses may not be what you really want once you learn how to use your camera on manual.